bakalord/CS360/diagrams/DB-diagrams/db-diagram.md

 #### Schema for:

-Model name: task-manager-api
+Model name: Task-Manager

-Author:
+Author: Nick DeMarco

-Version:
+Version: 1

 ### <a id="contents"></a>